Caged - Book cover

 Onaiza Khan

-Last year I was in New York on the Fourth of July.
+I woke up on the Fourth of July.
+I remember spending it in New York last year.
 My aunt and I stayed in and cooked a nice Indian meal together.
-We had talked for hours about relationships, ex-boyfriends, and men in general.
+We had talked for hours about relationships, ex-boyfriends, while the East River erupted into fireworks.
+Bursts of light filled the night sky as we sipped wine.

 I didn’t understand where it all went.
 I took it all in gracefully.
 No nausea or anything.
 Usually, I’m nauseous when I eat fish, but not today.